 Dried flowers are enjoying a well deserved resurgence!
 People want to invest in beauty that will last.
 With proper care, dried arrangements and wreaths will stay vibrant and beautiful for a year or more.

 There is a difference between dried flowers and preserved flowers.
 Air dried flowers are bunched and hung in a dark, warm, dry space with for 2-3 weeks until the moisture in the flower heads and stems has dissipated.
-Silica can also be used specifically on flower heads to draw out the moisture in just days, but requires special safety measures.
-Glycerin is a liquid that replaces the water in a stem and leaves the flowers more pliable and less likely to shatter.
+Silica can also be used specifically on flower heads to draw out the moisture in just days is perfect for something special like a wedding bouquet or funeral flowers, but requires special safety measures.
+Glycerin is a liquid that replaces the water in a stem and leaves the flowers more pliable and less likely to shatter like statice.
 We only air dry our flowers in the rafters of the hay barn.